FAQ On Home Care

 10. Listening Skills.

-11. A solid reason for leaving past job.
+11. A solid reason for leaving their past job.

 Q: What kind of training do your caregivers receive?

-A: All of our caregivers have gone to an accredited school for training to become a Certified Nurse Assistant (CNA) and hold a Certified Nurse Aide License with the state of Georgia.
-It is mandatory for our caregivers to attend an extensive orientation on our expected standards, policies, attitude, customer services, code of ethics, HIPAA Law, signs and symptoms.
-In addition, we offer continuous training where our caregivers have to attend training quarterly on: etiquette, caring for different illnesses, recognizing warning signs and symptoms, and more.
+A: All of our caregivers have gone to an accredited school for training to become Certified Nurse Assistants (CNA) and hold a Certified Nurse Aide License with the state of Georgia.
+It is mandatory for our caregivers to attend an extensive orientation on our expected standards, policies, attitude, customer services, code of ethics, HIPAA Law, signs, and symptoms.
+In addition, we offer continuous training where our caregivers have to attend training quarterly on etiquette, caring for different illnesses, recognizing warning signs and symptoms, and more.

 Connect With Us To Learn More!